daniel-dihardja/jspm-react-boilerplate/README.md

 #Introduction
 Boilerplate for developing hybrid or desktop app based on JSPM, React & OnsenUI.
-The bundled version of the app can then be integrated in either a cordova or an electron prject
+The bundled version of the app can then be integrated in either a cordova or an electron prject.

 [JSPM](http://jspm.io/)